eProsima/fastdds-visualizer-plugin/docs/rst/user_manual/configuration.rst

 DDS Visualizer Plugin Configuration
 ###################################

-Once the plugin is started, a new dialog will open where choosing the configuration for the internal |fastdds|
+Once the plugin is started, a new menu appears to configure the internal |fastdds|
 *Domain Participant*.
 This section explains the different configuration options.